mialkin/docs/databases/isolation-levels/isolation-levels.md

 ### Non-repeatable reads

-A **non-repeatable read** is a phenomenon that occurs when, during the course of a transaction, a row is retrieved twice and the values within the row differ between reads.
+A **non-repeatable read** is an anomaly that occurs when a transaction reads one and the same row twice, whereas another transaction updates or deletes this row between these reads and commits the change.
+As a result, the first transaction gets different results.

 ```text
 User 1 reads a row, but does not commit.